YunoHost/doc/ssh.md

 ssh admin@yunohost.local
 ```

-If you changed the SSH port, you need to add `-p <portnumber>` to the command, e.g. :
+If you changed the SSH port, you need to add `-p <portnumber>` to the command, e.g.:

 ```bash
 ssh -p 2244 admin@your.domain.tld